Charles Proteus Steinmetz: Personal life

 When Joseph LeRoy Hayden, a loyal and hardworking lab assistant, announced that he would marry and look for his own living quarters, Steinmetz made the unusual proposal of opening his large home, complete with research lab, greenhouse, and office to the Haydens and their prospective family.
 Hayden favored the idea, but his future wife was wary of the unorthodox arrangement.
 She agreed after Steinmetz's assurance that she could run the house as she saw fit.

 After an uneasy start, the arrangement worked well for all parties, especially after three Hayden children were born.
 Steinmetz legally adopted Joseph Hayden as his son, becoming grandfather to the youngsters, entertaining them with fantastic stories and spectacular scientific demonstrations.
 The unusual, harmonious living arrangement lasted for the rest of Steinmetz's life.

-Steinmetz founded America's first glider club, but none of its prototypes "could be dignified with the term 'flight.
+In 1894, Steinmetz founded the Mohawk Aerial Navigation Company (Ltd.), which became the first practical, active gliding club in the world.
+But none of its prototypes flew.

 Steinmetz was a lifelong agnostic.
-He died on October 26, 1923, and was buried in Vale Cemetery in Schenectady.
+He died on October 26, 1923, at the age of 58 and was buried in Vale Cemetery in Schenectady.